top of page

 I grew up believing a lie.

-These days, I spend a lot of time actively looking for God at work, because I believe that He is always proactive and never reactive.
-This gives me great peace because if, as His creation, our lives are to mirror His, then we should also always be at work.
-We are never short on opportunities to answer the call to assist the widows, support the homeless, stand up for justice and to preach Christ crucified and resurrected.
-THAT is the call!
-It is an ongoing response to reflect what we accept as truth.
+These days, I spend a lot of time actively looking for God at work, because I believe that He is always proactive as it relates to His children.
+This gives me great peace because if, as His children, our lives are to mirror His, then we should also always be at work.
+We are never short on opportunities to model good ethics, or to answer the call to assist the widows, support the homeless, stand up for justice and to preach Christ crucified and resurrected.

 The result of renouncing the ideology that I was created for one spectacular and unique thing is freedom--freedom from the pressure of missing that calling, or not living up to some grand expectation.
 In place of that anxiety is a new-found hope and assurance that each day God's mercy is new, and because of that I get to live out the ultimate calling to reflect Him well.

 "He led every one of them to the place where their hearts were broken.
 Jesus Christ's life was an absolute failure from every standpoint but God's.
-But what seemed failure from man's standpoint was a tremendous triumph from God's, because God's purpose is never man's purpose."
+But what seemed like failure from man's standpoint was a tremendous triumph from God's, because God's purpose is never man's purpose."

 "The call of God can never be stated explicitly; it is implicit."
-(Oswald Chambers, "My Utmost for His Highest.")

 ________________________________________________________________________________